peterjobes/jekyll-now/_posts/2019-04-30-Its-the-hope-that-I-cant-stand.md

 layout: post
 title: Getting over the line
 categories: [Training]
-image: vmlm-2019.jpg
+image: london-medals.jpg
-tags: [Marathon, Training]
+tags: [Marathon, Training, Watching]
 ---

 I love London Marathon weekend, it’s probably the only time of the year when the nation turns its eyes to a sport I love.